kketevani/kkapanadze/content/teaching/header/index.md

 <!-- this is a subheadline -->

  ⚪ `BA level`:

-Visiting Lecturer at Masaryk University Brno, Macroeconomics
+Lecturer at Charles University, Faculty of Law / Econ Department, Institutional Economics (forthcoming Spring'24)

+Lecturer at Charles University, Faculty of Law / Econ Department, Law and Economics (forthcoming Fall'23)

-Visiting Lecturer at International School of Economics (ISET), Econometrics
+Lecturer at International School of Economics (ISET), Econometrics

+Lecturer at Masaryk University Brno, Macroeconomics

  ⚪ `MA level`:

-Visiting Lecturer at Masaryk University Brno, Econometrics
+Lecturer at Masaryk University Brno, Econometrics

 Teaching Assistant at University of Tartu, Microeconometrics